 ), and she will help facilitate your order.

 What training opportunities are there for inspectors and are they impacted by COVID-19?
 Who do I contact to find training options in my area?

 If you’re looking for CBCW training opportunities this year, be sure to check the CBCW Training calendar

 to see what is available.
 On the calendar, you can find trainings specific to your county/area, as well as trainings that will be conducted from a statewide perspective.
-AIS staff are working to offer online trainings to follow safety precautions recommended by the state and CDC.
-If you’d like to attend a training, please send an email to the person listed in the details of that training to receive more information on how to join that training.
+AIS staff are working to offer online or in-person trainings while following safety precautions recommended by the state and CDC.

 Don’t see a training listed for your county?
 Reach out to your local AIS Coordinator